|

 4. Entertainment

 Chickens are social creatures with great curiosity.
 They will happily co-exist with dogs and cats although they can become moody when they're broody, as our cat has found out to its cost!
-They will also climb trees, but in our experience, they always find their way back down again.
+They will also get into trees, but in our experience, they always find their way back down again.
 Their "chicken yoga" wing stretching can be very relaxing for both participants and observers!

 5. Educational